JuliaVlasov/ParticleInCell.jl/README.md

 Particle In Cell code in Julia

-This software is developed in order to experiment with optimizations and to try the best way to have an efficient package for particle-mesh numerical methods for plasmas.
+This software is developed in order to experiment optimizations and to try the best way to have an efficient package for particle-mesh numerical methods for plasmas.

 It is a work in progress, you can find first tests in the documentation.

 I compared performances of this Julia code with a Fortran version that